 - Obtain information from physicians and other direct caregivers in understandable terms concerning diagnosis, treatment, prognosis, and plans for discharge and follow-up care, including restrictions, if any.

-- Leave the hospital, even against advice of physicians.
+- Leave the healthcare facility, even against advice of physicians.

 Personal Safety: The patient has the right to:

 - Access to security and protective services, if necessary.